danielfrg/adsctl/README.md

 Google Ads Interface for humans.

+_This is a work in progress, please open an issue if you find any bugs or have any suggestions._

 Features:

 - A command line tool for executing GAQL queries against the Google Ads API.